 A recommendation for clients

 Before the renovation, Brett had wanted to test out Sweeten’s service to see if he would recommend it to his own clients.
 After this experience, he said he would.
 “We didn’t need much assistance from Sweeten because I have experience managing projects like these professionally, but I felt reassured knowing that Sweeten would be able to assist if any serious problems came up.
 Luckily, our contractor was great and we didn’t have any issues,” Brett said.

-After their daughter, Dylan, was born in 2018, “Terri and I are perpetually impressed that we were able to design the apartment exactly to our needs,” says Brett.
+“Terri and I are perpetually impressed that we were able to design the apartment exactly to our needs,” says Brett.
 “Our families come over frequently now and we love that we were able to add a second bathroom.
 It really helps make ‘our’ space feel more private.”
 As an architect couple, they worked well together.
 “It helps to come up with a central concept or theme at the beginning,” Brett said.
 “There will always be disagreements but we could then ask ourselves ‘does this fit our initial vision’ and make a decision together.”